stoeps13/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

-The commands in this lab must be run on first worker instance: `worker-1`.
+Some commands in this lab must be run on first worker instance: `worker-1`.
 Login to first worker instance using SSH Terminal.
+Check the command boxes, if the command needs to run on master oder worker node!

 ### Provisioning  Kubelet Client Certificates